Multigrid preconditioning of singularly perturbed convection-diffusion equations: Numerical Results

 \section{Numerical Results}

-Numerical experiments are performed using the python interface to Firedrake~\cite{rathgeber2016firedrake}, an open-source finite-element package that offers a close interface with PETSc\cite{balay2019petsc, kirby2018solver}.
+Numerical experiments are performed using the Python interface to Firedrake~\cite{FiredrakeUserManual}, an open-source finite-element package that offers a close interface with PETSc~\cite{balay2019petsc, kirby2018solver}.
 As described above, we use PCPatch~\cite{farrell2021pcpatch} to realize the relaxation scheme proposed herein, with the corresponding extensions in its Firedrake interface discussed above.
-The codes and major components of Firedrake needed to reproduce the numerical experiments are archived on Zenodo~\cite{zenodo/Firedrake-20230510.0}.
+The codes and major components of Firedrake needed to reproduce the numerical experiments are archived on Zenodo~\cite{zenodo/Firedrake-20231206.0}.
 For the first two model problems, we use rectangular meshes with quadrilateral elements, specifying node locations to match those of the Shishkin meshes described above.
 For these problems, we generate the coarsest grid in the multigrid hierarchy as an $8\times 8$ mesh, with transition points chosen to match those desired on the finest grid, and subsequent meshes are generated using uniform refinement to the desired resolution.
+This procedure is generalized with mesh mapping for the semi-structured grids of the annulus considered next.
 For the Hemker problem, described last, we generate the coarsest grid using gmsh~\cite{geuzaine2009gmsh}, create a hierarchy of uniformly refined meshes of this coarse representation, then map these meshes to those obtained by uniform refinement in $(r,\theta)$ on the curved part of the domain.
-In all cases, we use a bilinear, $Q_1(\Omega^h)$, approximation space.
+In all cases, we use a bilinear, $Q_1(\Omega^h)$, approximation space, unless otherwise noted.
 As the choice of stabilization parameter, $\tau_{\mathcal{T}}$ in~\eqref{eq:SUPG_weak} is problem-dependent, we describe the choices used with each problem below.